 All of the analysis in Sections 4 and 5 is based on blind flooding.
-In this basic flooding scheme, nodes forward a packet once and only once, only if they are not the destination of the packet and the nodes are allowed to forward, e.g., the hop limit is not zero, or the nodes are inside the geographical searching region.
-Also, we ignore the potential increase of the packet length and the cost it brings during packet propagating.
+In this basic flooding scheme, nodes forward a packet once and only once, only if they are not the destination of the packet and the nodes are allowed to forward, e.g., the hop limit is not zero.
+Also, we ignore the potential increase of the packet length and the cost it brings during packet propagation.
 For simplicity, we also ignore potential packet collisions, which can be effectively decreased by inserting a random delay time before forwarding.
 Also, we assume that the first flooded packet that arrives at a certain node follows the shortest path.
 This assumption is valid since packets following the shortest path usually need less transmission time and delay.